 Relentless Representation in Orange County & Seminole County

 Manslaughter is defined as an unlawful killing of a human being without malice and is categorized as either voluntary or involuntary.
 Voluntary manslaughter occurs upon a sudden quarrel or heat of passion while involuntary manslaughter occurs during the commission of a lawful act not amounting to a felony, or in the commission of a lawful act, in an unlawful manner or without due caution, that could cause death.

 Unlike murder, manslaughter is a type of homicide that lacks intention, therefore it is treated as less severe than murder.
 Nonetheless, the legal penalties upon a conviction for manslaughter can be equally as devastating as those for murder.
 Thus, if you are accused of manslaughter, you should quickly retain a proven Orlando manslaughter lawyer to defend your freedom.
 Attorney Carrie Rentz is a former prosecutor with 15 years of legal experience who obtains the competence and powerhouse advocacy that your future relies upon.
 With this in mind, we encourage you to begin your violent crime defense right away.

-Discuss your case during a free consultation by contacting us at (407) 995-6735!
+Discuss your case by contacting us at (407) 995-6735!
 We proudly serve clients in Orange County and Seminole County.

 Types of Manslaughter

 There are various types of manslaughter that a person can be charged with.
 Depending on the details surrounding the reported offense and the presence of aggravating or mitigating factors, the following manslaughter charges may ensue: